Idea Validation Idea Validation

 How to Validate a Startup Idea Before You Build

 Most validation is wishful thinking dressed as research.
-Here’s the 12-lens framework that catches fatal flaws while they’re still cheap to fix — the same methodology applied across 214 verdicts.
+Here’s the 12-lens framework that catches fatal flaws while they’re still cheap to fix — the same methodology we apply to every client submission.

 Pranav Unni Founder · ThriveFinity